RottingDivinity/RottingDivinity/README.md

 - I only really use this acc for ponytown lolz
 - If I don't respond, I'm probably offtab or busy..
 Try whispering ok!!!
 - I like Minecraft (horror mods are my thing rn...)
+- please dont roleplay with me unless I say its okay :-99
 - READ MY STRAWPAGE PLS :DDDD